alvinalaphat/Cryptocurrency-Trader/Part3.md

 Neural Network Architecture: We propose a deep neural network architecture consisting of four layers: two dense layers with 128 and 128 units, respectively, followed by a dropout layer with a rate of 0.2 and a final dense layer with a single output unit.
 We use the Rectified Linear Unit (ReLU) activation function for the hidden layers and a linear activation function for the output layer.
 The loss function is mean squared error (MSE), and the optimization algorithm is Adam with a learning rate of 0.001.

-Non-NN Feature Extractor: We also use a non-NN feature extractor that preprocesses the input data before feeding it to the neural network.
-The feature extractor includes the following steps:
-1. Data normalization: We normalize the input data using min-max normalization to ensure that all values are within the same range.
-2. Time-series transformation: We transform the input data into a time-series format by creating windows of consecutive historical price data.
-3. Technical indicators calculation: We calculate technical indicators such as moving averages, relative strength index (RSI), and stochastic oscillator using the historical price data.
+Methods applied:
+1. Time-series modification: The data was previously not in a format where the model would be able to use past data to predict future returns.
+We realigned the data in order to ensure that each row contains 15 minutes of time series data.
-4. Feature selection: We select a subset of relevant features using feature importance analysis and drop irrelevant features.
+2. Feature selection: We select a subset of relevant features using feature importance analysis and drop irrelevant features.

-Classification Accuracy: We train the model on a dataset consisting of 2.3M samples and test it on a validation set of 0.5M samples.
-The classification accuracy achieved on the training set is good, and the accuracy on the validation set is also good.
-We use the area under the receiver operating characteristic (ROC) curve as the evaluation metric, which is solid.
+Accuracy: We train the model on a dataset consisting of 2.3M samples and test it on a validation set of 0.5M samples.
+The R^2 metric achieved on the training set is .73, and the R^2 on the validation set is also .73.
+We used R^2 because R-squared (R^2) is an appropriate metric to use when you want to evaluate how well a regression model fits the data.
+It measures the proportion of variance in the target variable that is explained by the independent variables in the model.

 Commentary and Ideas for Improvements: The high accuracy achieved on the training set indicates that the model has learned the patterns in the training data well.
 However, the lower accuracy on the validation set suggests that the model may be overfitting to the training data and not generalizing well to unseen data.
 To improve the generalization capabilities of the model, we can implement the following: